BartWillems/rustfuif/README.md

 - some nice graphs
 - history of purchases and prices
 - admin panel to see connected users, active games, total games, server status, ...
+- completely optional cache (can be toggled at runtime)

 ## Development